thoughtbot/backbone-js-on-rails/release/book.md

 end
 ````

-As applications are moving to Rails 3.1, they're also moving to Sprockets for
+As applications are moving to Rails 3.1 or above, they're also moving to
-the asset packager.
-Until then, many apps are using Jammit for asset
+Sprockets for the asset packager.
+Until then, many apps are using Jammit for
-packaging.
+asset packaging.
 We have an open issue and workaround:

 <https://github.com/documentcloud/jammit/issues/192>

-## Rails 3.1
+## Rails 3.1 and above

-Rails 3.1 introduces the
+Rails 3.1 introduced the
 [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html), which uses
 the [Sprockets library](http://getsprockets.org) for preprocessing and packaging
 assets.